7 Ways to Self Inspire and Be Inspiring

 1. Fill the tank

-When both your energy and your heart are full, in short, you have more of yourself to give.
+When both your energy and your heart are full, you have more of yourself to give.
 When you have an abundance of energy and love, you can be out in the world in a way that is inspiring.
-It is inspiring because, so many folks are living from a mood of being overwhelmed physically, mentally and emotionally.
+It is inspiring because, so many people are living from a mood of being overwhelmed physically, mentally and emotionally.
 When you have full tanks – you have a greater opportunity to be overwhelm-free – and that is inspiring to both self and others.

 2. Say inspiring words